Skip to main content

 A pivotal moment for the development of Greenland kayaking in America occurred in 1998 when Greenland champion Maligiaq Padilla, sponsored by John Heath, embarked on a tour of the United States and Canada.
 Maligiaq started his tour at the Delmarva Retreat in Lewes, Delaware, bringing with him a sealskin kayak and a sealskin tuilik (full kayak jacket).
 The following year Kaleraq and his wife, Lone, visited Delmarva.
 Kaleraq was deeply moved to see scores of Greenland paddles on the water so far from his homeland, and announced before returning to Greenland that foreigners would, for the first time, be permitted to compete in the annual Greenland kayak championship.

-In August 2000, Cindy Cole, Harvey Golden and Greg Stamer were among the first Americans who traveled to compete in the first “open” Greenland National Championship.
-During the competition, Kaleraq invited Greg to speak at a Qaannat Kattuffiat board meeting concerning the state of Greenland-style kayaking in the United States and the possibility of creating an American paddling organization affiliated with the Qaannat Kattuffiat.
-The board was encouraged to hear news of growing outside interest in Greenland kayaking and a long discussion ensued.
+In August 2000, Cindy Cole, Harvey Golden and Greg Stamer were among the first Americans who traveled to compete in the Greenland National Championship.
+During the competition, Kaleraq invited Greg to speak at a Qaannat Kattuffiat board meeting concerning the state of Greenland-style kayaking in the United States and the possibility of creating an American paddling organization affiliated with Qaannat Kattuffiat.
+The board was encouraged to hear news of growing outside interest in Greenland kayaking.
+A long discussion ensued.
 Later that summer Qaannat Kattuffiat approved the creation of an American chapter, thus paving the way for the formation of Qajaq USA.

 In 2001 the Greenland kayak forum was launched, and in 2002 Qajaq USA was incorporated as a non-profit organization and began accepting its first members later that spring.